 False positives may result from smoking, alcohol consumption, periodontal disease and other factors.
 False negatives may result from immunoglobulin deficiencies.
-Individual differences in immunoglobulins may not be picked up by lab testing, which could also skew results.
+Lab tests may not pick up individual differences in immunoglobulins which could also skew results.

 Testing often shows reaction to antigens which should be ‘healthy’ foods.
 This situation is often caused by increased intestinal permeability.
 Something like gluten may trigger leaky gut, allowing bystanders to leak through the gut layer and stimulate an immune reaction.
 Gut repair is essential in resolving this.

 With all these confounding factors, how do you figure out what you are reacting to?

 The gold standard of figuring of food sensitivities is with an elimination diet.
 This means taking out the common allergenic offending foods for a period of 3-4 weeks minimum and then slowly reintroducing them one by one.
 A positive test results when a reaction to the reintroduced food occurs.

 In an ideal world, every patient with a chronic health condition should go through an elimination diet.
 Unfortunately, this does not always happen.
 In many cases, people do not believe that their health condition is related to food and so are not willing to change their way of eating.